grumat/glossy-msp430/Hardware/L432KC/README.md

 # Initial Hardware Development using Nucleo-32 STM32L432KC or STM32G431KB

-Since the chip crisis an alternative was considered to replace the STM32F103 series since official stores have no stock and chinese sources are unreliable, providing mostly clones or counterfeits.
+Since the chip crisis of 2020 an alternative was considered to replace the STM32F103 series since official stores have no stock and chinese sources are unreliable, providing mostly clones or counterfeits.
 Still accessible are newer releases of STM32 like the **STM32L432KC** or **STM32G431KB**, through the Nucleo-32 development boards.

-This is a still cheap and powerful solution and has the advantage that newer chips offers more efficient design than the older Cortex M3s:
+This is a still cheap and powerful solution and has the advantage that newer chips offers more efficient design than the older Cortex M3:

 - Lots of documentation and community support
 - Higher clock rates when compared to STM32F103 alternatives